-- Sensor detects an out-of-range outdoor ambient air temperature condition and will display LED alert code on the air conditioner control. - The sensor is operating normally when the ambient air temperature at the sensor is below or above the air conditioner control (A175)'s expected ohm values.
-The Air conditioner control (A175) will indicate the sensor as faulty, however under this scenario, the sensor is not actually faulty. - Once the outdoor ambient air temperature has returned to within the sensor's normal operating range, the LED alert code will automatically stop.
+- Sensor detects an out-of-range outdoor ambient air temperature condition and will display LED alert code on the main control. - The sensor is operating normally when the ambient air temperature at the sensor is below or above the main control's expected ohm values.
+The main control will indicate the sensor as faulty, however under this scenario, the sensor is not actually faulty. - Once the outdoor ambient air temperature has returned to within the sensor's normal operating range, the LED alert code will automatically stop.